nick-ezell/nerdHerd/README.md

 Beefing up our UI and polishing everything to perfection.

 \*\*Side note: I would like to add Twitch API capability to allow users to sign in using Twitch, pick a game and then stream it.

+### Technologies

+IGDB API - for games list and images
+React - building front-end
+SCSS/CSS - styling
+**More to come?**

 ### Installation